 Merci Mercado achieved the ENTOTRUST certification for food safety and sustainability.
 The wild collection of seasonal grasshoppers respects insect lifecycle, and allows local population to gain a fair extra income.
 A responsible product that truly matches tradition, nutritional richness and taste.
-Check the video interview with the co-founder.
+Check the co-founder video >

 Credits: Nahabi V. and Laurence H. mercimercado.com

-The MINUSFARM MOLITOR comes from a responsible farm that has been independently certified to the ENTOTRUST quality standards.
+The Minusfarm Molitor comes from a responsible farm that has been independently certified to the ENTOTRUST quality standards.
 This insect food has met the ENTOTRUST food safety and sustainability requirements for farming and manufacturing.
+See here the video >